hanam0924/Keyboard_HK1/README.md

 ## License & Copyright

 **Copyright (c)** [2026] [LEE MYUNG GYUN]
-**3D Models & Software (Arduino Code):** [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)
+**3D Models & Software (Arduino Code):** [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-Commercial use of this project is strictly prohibited under the CC BY-NC 4.0 license.
+Commercial use of this project is strictly prohibited under the CC BY-NC-SA 4.0 license.
+Furthermore, if you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ### License Exceptions
-The aforementioned non-commercial restrictions do not apply to the original creator, the sponsor, and the associated organization.
-The following parties are granted explicit permission to use this project for commercial purposes:
+The aforementioned Non-Commercial (NC) and ShareAlike (SA) restrictions do not apply to the original creator, the sponsor, and the associated organization.
+The following parties are granted explicit permission to use, modify, and exercise full commercial rights over this project without the obligation to distribute derivative works under the same terms:

 * **[LEE MYUNG GYUN]** @aodrha03 - Original Creator & Lead Developer
 * **[SHIM YOUNG DAE]** @youngdaeshim - Project Sponsor